-My name is Amaris Castillo and I’m a journalist.
 I was born in New York City and, as the daughter of Dominican immigrants, grew up around bodegas my whole life.
-Both my parents, Freddy and Damaris Castillo, worked in bodegas.
-These small spaces felt like home to me, and the stories I heard from the people in them drew me in even more.
+Both my parents worked in these corner stores — and cornerstones of the community.
+These spaces felt like home to me, and the stories I heard from the people in them drew me in even more.

 I remember being young and observing the regulars come into the Brooklyn bodega my father worked at.
 After buying their usual items, they’d stay longer and engage in animated banter with him.
 I remember studying the colorful stacks of gum and candies packed inside plexiglass cubbyholes, and the omnipresent cat whose sole purpose was to take care of nuisance mice.